kouts/vue-modal/docs/index.md

 ![Vue modal](./assets/img/vue-modal-logo.png)

-A modal window component for Vue!
+A customizable, stackable, and lightweight modal component for Vue.

 > vue-modal is designed with web applications in mind and tries to stick as much as possible
 > to the accessibility best practices set in the [WAI-ARIA Dialog (Modal)](https://www.w3.org/TR/wai-aria-practices/#dialog_modal) section